-Nursing students are accepted into either the AS or BSN pre-licensure pathway.
+Nursing students are accepted into either the AS, 5-semester BSN, or 6-semester BSN pre-licensure pathway.
 Nursing students must request approval from the Admissions and Progressions Committee before requesting a change of major through the records department.
-Send an email with this request to the UG Director of Admissions.
-Changing majors from AS to BSN or vice versa affects the degree audit for graduation, finances, internal SON processes, and preparing for NCLEX.
+Send an email with this request to the SON UG Director of Admissions.
+Changing majors from AS to BSN or vice versa affects the degree audit for graduation, finances, internal SON processes, and preparation for NCLEX.